tblagarrett/CMPM-121-Final-Game-Phaser/README.md

   - The maximum number of growth stages differ between plants and each plant has different sun and water requirements to progress to each stage.
   - All plants require at least 2 neighboring plants to be able to progress to the next possible stage.
 - Upon reaching the maximum possible growth stage, the player can reap/harvest the plant when standing in the corresponding cell.
-- The game reaches completion when the player can successfully reap 10 plants.

 ## Programming Practices: